 Education Supervision Order

-An Education Supervision Order is a court order that formalises the plan drawn up by Education Welfare in partnership with the child, parents and school as well as other agencies if appropriate, to bring about a return to regular school attendance.
+An Education Supervision Order is a court order that formalises the plan drawn up by the Inclusion Service in partnership with the child, parents and school as well as other agencies if appropriate, to bring about a return to regular school attendance.

 Further information can be found in the following leaflets: